 - Best for Traveling Without a Laptop: WD My Passport Wireless SSD

-For around the same price as standard portable hard drives, the Silicon Power A80 adds extra durability in an attractive case.
+For around the same price as standard portable hard drives, the Silicon Power A60 adds some much-needed extra durability.

 Put simply, this is a great portable drive option for travelers on a budget, with more protection from the elements than you’d expect for the price.